yuzhoumo/macos-configs/README.md

 possible.
 Scripts can be run individually or all together via `run/run.sh`.
 My dotfiles are pulled from a separate repository hosted [here](https://github.com/yuzhoumo/dotfiles).
-These scripts were designed with idempotency in mind and are can be re-run periodically.
+These scripts were designed with idempotency in mind and can be re-run periodically.

 ## One-line interactive install